King-s-Knowledge-Graph-Lab/OntoChat/assets/software_header.md

 credits: "This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement N. 101004746"

 ---

+# OntoChat

+We introduce **OntoChat**, a framework for conversational ontology engineering that supports requirement elicitation, analysis, and testing.
+By interacting with a conversational agent, users can steer the creation of use cases and the extraction of competency questions, while receiving computational support to analyse the overall requirements and test early versions of the resulting ontologies.